 3. Invite Friendship

 One of the biggest thing that can make or break a school year is friends.
 To have a friend, you need to be a friend.
-Check out Back-to-School: 8 Tips for Making Friends for some great tips on making friends at school.
+Check out Back to School: 8 Tips for Making Friends for some great tips on making friends at school.
+(This post is for all ages.
+Not just little kids!)

 4. Step Out of Your Comfort Zone!